xenify-io/litepaper/README.md

 As true pioneers in cross-chain swap aggregation, our commitment to breaking down barriers runs deep.
 We aspire to build an intuitive, secure, and fair environment where swapping and staking tokens across a vast number of EVM chains feels effortless.
 Our mission is to persistently innovate and refine Xenify's features, adapt to the ever-evolving needs of our diverse community, and continuously expand our user base.

 We're not just champions of cross-chain capabilities and interoperability - we're visionaries.
-Our mission is to extend our support to a vast spectrum of EVM networks and foster strong bonds within the broader decentralized ecosystem.
+Our mission is to extend our support to a vast spectrum of EVM networks and foster strong bonds within the broader decentralised ecosystem.
 By harnessing the power of avant-garde liquidity aggregation and cross-chain functionality, we're building bridges between different chains and unlocking the enormous potential of cross-chain interoperability.

 But Xenify is more than just a protocol - it's a community.
 We’re passionate about empowering users to actively participate in the growth and expansion of the protocol.
 That’s what truly sets us apart.
 Our mission is to cultivate a vibrant, global community of like-minded individuals who are united by the shared aspiration of making DeFi more accessible, inclusive, and, dare we say it, undeniably exhilarating.